 Strawberry Rhubarb Pie

 FAQs

-es, you can use frozen strawberries and rhubarb.
-However, it’s best to thaw and drain them thoroughly before use to prevent excess moisture, which can make the pie runny.
+Yes, you can use frozen strawberries or frozen rhubarb.
+Thaw and drain the fruit well before using to prevent excess moisture from making the pie filling too runny.

+Strawberry Rhubarb Pie